Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 .. note::
-  At the end of this procedure the Motosuiveur® screw is locked in the elastomers in the lift side.
+  At the end of this procedure the MotoSuiveur screw is locked in the elastomers in the lift side.
   With the main hoisting motor, make a 1 second movement at low speed in the down direction to unlock the screw.

 .. important::